everx-labs/samples/solidity/README.md

 The command generates **.boc** file with name \<\*-msg-init.boc\>.

 ### 3) Account preparation
 Out contract is going to store its code and data in the blockchain, but it costs money.
 So we must transfer some grams to our future contract address before deploying the contract.
-Some of the ways to get grams are described below in paragraph **Getting grams**.
+Some of the ways to get test grams are described below in paragraph **Getting test grams**.

 ### 4) Contract deployment
 When we have a constructor message **.boc** file for the contract and we have replenished the balance of the address we are going deploy to, we can run the Lite Client with [configuration file for the TON Blockchain Test Network](https://test.ton.org/ton-lite-client-test1.config.json):